 Macaroni and Cheese

 Macaroni and cheese in a box isn’t hard to make, but Kraft felt the need to get in on the cup-o-food action.
 I say we should take our cue from Stephanie Stiavetti and Garrett McCord, authors of Melt: The Art of Macaroni and Cheese.
-We can make it at home.
-It will be better.
-Recipes to try:
+We can cook it at home.
+It’s easy and it will taste better.

 - Homemade Cheese Sauce [Untrained Housewife]

 - Baked Macaroni and Cheese [The Culinary Life]